sts10/tidy/readme.markdown

 Tidy also can make word lists more "typo-resistant" by enforcing a minimum edit distance (`-d`), removing homophones and/or enforcing a unique prefix length (`-x`), which can allow users to auto-complete words after a specified number of characters.

 Tidy can be used to **create new word lists** (for example, if given more than one list, Tidy will combine and de-duplicate them) with desirable qualities.
-It can also assist in **audits** of existing lists by removing duplicates and optionally printing notable information about a given word list, and/or a handful of pseudorandomly generated sample passphrases (`--samples`).
+You can obviously **edit** existing word lists.

+If you want to _audit_ an existing word list, Tidy can do that, but I'd suggest using my related [Word List Auditor](https://github.com/sts10/wla).

 ## Features